Feng Shui Basics

 What should be avoided in feng shui?

 Avoid treating feng shui like a shopping list.
-The biggest improvements usually come from clarity, maintenance, layout, and emotional honesty about how each room is actually being used.
+The biggest improvements often come from clarity, maintenance, layout, and emotional honesty about how each room is actually being used.

 How do I fix bad feng shui in my house?